-Magic Pudding Interiors: 5 tips for Creating space in your house without extending
+Magic Pudding Interiors: 5 tips for creating space in your house without extending

 There is nothing more pleasing than the satisfaction of your clients to know that you’re on the right track.
 In on recent project the feedback from our clients was really great validation in achieving what had been the key project objectives: